astropy/astropy/docs/nddata/index.rst

 More General Gridded Data Classes
 ---------------------------------

-There are two additional classes in the ``nddata`` package that are of interest primarily to users who either need a custom image class that goes beyond the classes discussed so far, or who are working with gridded data that is not an image.
+There are two generic classes in the ``nddata`` package that are of interest primarily to users who either need a custom image class that goes beyond the classes discussed so far, or who are working with gridded data that is not an image.